aston-13/Auto-Vivarium-Controler/README.md

 - [Build Guide](#build-guide)

 ## Background
-I wanted to create a auto control viarium system that I did not have to monitor 24/7 and tend to all change from daylight to night for my Mom.
+I wanted to create a auto control viarium system that I did not have to monitor 24/7 and tend to all change from day to night for my Mom.
 It started out as a project to monitor the humidity.
 I want to maintain the right temperature and humidity for the plants.
 I detect temperature and humidity by sensors to control the humidifier and plant light.

 ## Build Guide